 Is Primary School Tuition Right For My Child?

-An old-fashioned view here is that tuition is mostly for children who require support to meet national expectations.
-My aim is to redefine the role tuition can play in a child’s life and demonstrate that the above is only one small aspect of what tuition can do for your family.
+An old-fashioned view is that tuition is primarily for children who require support to meet national expectations.
+I aim to redefine the role tuition can play in a child’s life and demonstrate that the above is only one small aspect of what tuition can do for your family.

-Of course, many parents do seek out tuition for children who may need support in understanding a particular learning area/concept; or for areas of missed learning due to the pandemic.
-However, there are also children who come for tuition specifically to be challenged further beyond the challenge-level they receive in school.
-These are children who are ready to take the next step in their learning and need an experienced professional to nourish their ability and natural curiosity.
+Of course, many parents seek out tuition for children who may need support in understanding a particular learning area/concept; or areas of missed learning due to the pandemic.
+However, some children come for tuition specifically to be challenged further beyond the challenge level they receive in school.
+These children are ready to take the next step in their learning and need an experienced professional to nourish their ability and natural curiosity.

 One positive aspect born from the pandemic is that more parents are beginning to seek out tuition specifically to benefit the emotional health and wellbeing of their children.

 These are children who may be capable of achieving academically but whose own perception of themselves as learners hinders their progress.
 In this case, it is my job to